-The first portion of this investigation focused on evaluating the trajectory and heating characteristics of a ballute entry for a 9500 kg CEV.
-This goal included both a characterization of the entry design space and an examination of multiple ballute entry strategies.
-CEV assumptions, entry mass, and ballute half-cone angle were kept constant and the ballute diameter was varied (from 30 to 200 m).
-A clamped torus ballute configuration was assumed.
+The first portion of the investigation focused on evaluating the trajectory and heating characteristics of a ballute entry.
+This goal included both a characterization of the entry design space and an examination of multiple ballute entry strategies including retaining the ballute through most of the entry or releasing the ballute once LEO entry conditions are achieved.
+The entry vehicle, entry mass, and ballute half-cone angle were kept constant and only the ballute diameter was varied (from 30 to 200 m).
 Atmospheric interface conditions for each of the trajectories consisted of an 11.1 km/sec inertial velocity over a range of inertial flight path angles.
-This entry velocity corresponds to an approximate three-day transit from lunar orbit and is the entry velocity attained by the Apollo missions.
+The entry velocity corresponds to a roughly three day transit time from lunar orbit and is the entry velocity attained by the manned Apollo missions.

-For entries that retain the ballute to the surface, the primary metrics of interest were peak heating, deceleration, and dynamic pressure.
-The first of these is provided in Figure 5 along with a shaded region corresponding to overshoot conditions.
-The overshoot boundary is defined as the point at which the vehicle will no longer reach the surface and will either continue on an escape trajectory or enter Earth orbit.
+For entries that retain the ballute, the primary metrics of interest were peak heating, deceleration, and dynamic pressures.
+The first of these is provided in Figure 5 along with a shaded region corresponding to skip out conditions.
+The overshoot boundary is defined as the point at which the vehicle will no longer reach the surface and will either continue on an escape trajectory or in the case of an aerocapture pass enter into Earth orbit.
 At lower ballute diameters, modest increases in ballute diameter exhibit large decreases in peak heating due to both deceleration at higher altitudes and to an increased effective nose radius.
-However, this trend quickly plateaus as the proportional change in ballistic coefficient becomes less and the effective nose radius increases to 75% of the ballute diameter.
-Although material heating limits are discussed in greater detail in a subsequent section, candidate materials (without the addition of TPS) typically have temperature limits less than 1000 K, which corresponds to heating limit of roughly 4.5 W/cm2.
+However, this trend quickly plateaus as the proportional change in ballistic coefficient becomes less and the effective nose radius maximizes at about 75% of the ballute diameter.
+Although material heating limits are discussed in greater detail in a subsequent section, candidate materials typically have temperature limits less than 1000 K, which corresponds to heating limit of roughly 4.5 W/cm2.
 Under those constraints ballute diameters of at least 110 meters will be required for Earth entry.

 The second metric of interest is primarily due to the inclusion of human passengers on this lunar return vehicle.
 As shown in Figure 6, for a given flight path angle, the peak deceleration tends to decrease with decreasing ballute size.
-More interesting perhaps is that unlike peak heat rate, for a fixed ballute size the minimum value of peak deceleration does not occur at the overshoot condition but rather a few tenths of a degree away from this boundary.
-This indicates that entry trajectories that seek to minimize peak heat rate do so at the expense of increased deceleration loads.
-In the case of the 4.5 W/cm2 heating constraint, this would either mean keeping the 110 meter ballute and taking the penalty in g-loads (approximately 9 g's) or moving to a larger ballute so as to be able to tolerate the increased heat rate of a slightly steeper entry.
-This also gives insight into the width of the deceleration limited entry corridors.
-For example, restricting an entry to 7 g's, the same as that encountered by the Apollo astronauts, implies a total corridor width of about a quarter of a degree (well within demonstrated navigation capabilities).
+More interesting perhaps is that unlike for peak heating, for a fixed ballute size the minimum value of peak deceleration does not occur at the overshoot condition but rather a few tenths of a degree away from this boundary.
+This indicates that entry trajectories that seek to minimize heating do so at the expense of increased deceleration loads.
+In the case of the 4.5 W/cm2 heating constraint, this would either mean keeping the 110 meter ballute and taking the penalty in gloads (approximately 9 g's) or moving to a larger ballute so as to be able to tolerate the heating of a slightly steeper entry.
+Additionally, this gives insight into the width of the deceleration limited entry corridors.
+For example, restricting an entry to seven g's, the same as that encountered by the Apollo astronauts, implies a total corridor width of about a quarter of a degree (well within demonstrated navigation capabilities).

 Figure 5.
-Peak heat rate (W/cm2) contours for an 11.1 km/sec, 9.5 MT entry without ballute jettison.
+Peak heating (W/cm2) contours for an 11.1 km/sec, 9.5 MT entry without ballute jettison.

 Figure 6.
-Peak deceleration (g's) contours for an 11.1 km/sec, 9.5 MT entry without ballute jettison.
+Peak deceleration (g's) contours for an 11.
+1 km/sec, 9.5 MT entry without ballute jettison.